-This adorable reindeer handprint shirt is an easy way to make a personal Christmas shirt!
+This adorable no sew reindeer hand print shirt is an easy way to make a personal Christmas shirt!
 Just trace your child’s hands and feet.
 Then use an iron on adhesive to iron the reindeer on to the shirt.
-Add some buttons, puffy paint, and a bow and you have a quick, no sew shirt ready for your holiday celebrations.
+Add some eyes and a nose you have a quick, no sew shirt ready for your holiday celebrations.

 It’s that time of year when we switch our focus from turkeys to reindeer.
 This shirt is adorable, can be made for any size and is super, super easy!
 Even if you aren’t crafty, I promise you can make this.
 I found all the items I needed at my Walmart but I’m sure Hobby Lobby or Jo-Anns has it all as well!